-Saint Martin’s University is committed to fostering an inclusive community in which every member of our institution is valued and respected.
-Our meaning and practice of community is rooted in our Catholic, Benedictine heritage.
-We treasure persons of all ages, religions, and nationalities and we encourage an appreciation and validation of all cultures.
-In community, we recognize our mutual inter-dependence with one another.
+We are committed to fostering an inclusive community in which every Saint is valued and respected.
+Our core themes and values are rooted in our Catholic, Benedictine heritage.
 Every student, faculty, and staff brings a sacredness and uniqueness that makes us who we are.
 We are our community.